carlosrabelo/godot-installer/README.md

 - **Time-Saving**: With a single click, you can install or update the Godot Engine on multiple computers simultaneously, saving time compared to manual setups.
 - **Consistency**: By utilizing the installer, we ensure uniformity across all computers in the lab, avoiding discrepancies caused by manual installations.

+For more information about the Godot Engine, please visit the [official Godot Engine website](https://godotengine.org/).

 ## Feedback

 If you have any questions, encounter issues, or need assistance with the Godot Engine Installer, please feel free to reach out.